RadMousa/RadwaMo-Data-Analysis-Portfolio/excel.md

 -  **Canada** has the lowest overall revenue at **$8 million**

  **Business relevance:**
-These insights can help organisations identify high-performing markets, understand their core customer base, and make informed decisions about future sales and marketing strategies.
+These insights can help organisations identify high-performing markets, understand their customer base, and make informed decisions about future sales and marketing strategies.

 ---

 # ✅ Conclusion

-This project demonstrates my ability to clean and analyse data using **Excel**, apply formulas and PivotTables, create visualisations, and identify meaningful business insights.
+This project demonstrates my ability to clean and analyse data using **Excel**, apply formulas and PivotTables, create visualisations, and identify insights.